-Using UBC building keyplans, we have detailed the following attached floorplans with:
+Using UBC building keyplans, Arts Academic Advising has detailed the following attached floorplans in Appendix B with:

-- 1) Entry and Exit points (It is recommended that separate doorways are used to avoid congestion) - 2) Illustrated directional traffic flows. - 3) An illustrated 2-metre radius circle around stationary workspaces where occupants are confirmed - 4) Elevators and Washrooms that will be used. - 5) Additional information including hand sanitizing stations should be posted at entrances, exits, elevators and at individual offices. - Individual units will attach floorplans in Appendix B, as required. - Please contact Ana Policzer ana.policzer@ubc.ca if you require assistance with acquiring your floor plans or spatial analysis.
+- Entry and Exit points (It is recommended that separate doorways are used to avoid congestion) - Illustrated directional traffic flows. - An illustrated 2-metre radius circle around stationary workspaces where occupants are confirmed - Elevators and Washrooms that will be used. - Additional information including hand sanitizing stations should be posted at entrances, exits, elevators and at individual offices. - Individual units will attach floorplans in Appendix B, as required.

-Office Considerations at the Unit level:

-Office occupancy parameters: limit of [#] person per room at a time.
-These occupancy limits will also be posted on the door of each shared office/lab space by [MM / DD/ YYYY].
+- Please contact Ana Policzer ana.policzer@ubc.ca if you require assistance with acquiring your floor plans or spatial analysis. - Office Considerations at the Unit level: - Office occupancy parameters: limit of 1 person per room at a time.
+These occupancy limits will also be posted on the door of each shared office space by [04/30/2021].
 Occupants of shared office space will be required to coordinate their office use with one another to avoid any overlap in the space or with their supervisor.
-[Unit Name Here] shared offices/labs are [list rooms (be specific)].
-These offices will be sign-posted with the maximum occupancy of 1 by [MM/DD/YYYY]
+Arts Academic Advising shared offices are: - Buchanan D Room 111 - Main, D111B, D111C, D111D, D111E, D111F, D111G, D111H, and Nook. - Buchanan D Room 112: - o D112A, D112B, D112C, D112D, D112E, and D112F. - Meekison Lounge: